andela/ckanext-embed/README.md

 ### Embedding

-To fetch the datasets from an organization to be displayed on their website in a division, use the following code snippet:
+To fetch the datasets from an organization to be displayed on their website in a div, use the following code snippet:
 ```
   <div id="example"> </div> <!-- Where the iframe will be rendered -->